What is Rapid Prototyping?

-As a Rapid Prototyping Company in the United Kingdom, we are offering 5 different manufacturing technologies locally.
-With the support of our PLG Global Manufacturing Network, we are able to provide you all RP services with one partner.
-Please contact us, and our engineers will consult you with your production decision.
+As a rapid prototyping company in the United Kingdom, we offer five different manufacturing technologies locally.
+With the support of our PLG Global Manufacturing Network, we can provide you with all RP services with one partner.
+Please contact us, and our engineers will consult you about your production decision.

 Rapid Prototyping & Stereolithography (SLA- or STL-Technology)

 Rapid Prototyping with the SLA Technology is also known as Laser-Stereolithography (LS) or Photopolymerisation.
-As it implies, it is RP technology using photochemical processes.
-By being exposed to a moving laser beam, a viscous photopolymer is cured in layers.
-The printing process starts with a movable build platform, that is positioned in a reservoir filled with polymer resin.
-When the resin is touched by the laser, it polymerizes because the chemical monomers in the resin form cured polymers.
-After this process, the build platform moves one layer further and a coater deposits a new layer of resin onto the previous layer.
+As it implies, it is RP technology using photochemical processes by being exposed to a moving laser beam, and a thick photopolymer is cured in layers.
+The printing process starts with a movable build platform in a polymer resin reservoir.
+When the laser touches the resin, it polymerizes because the chemical monomers in the resin form cured polymers.
+After this process, the build platform moves one layer further and a coater deposits a new resin layer onto the previous layer.
 By repeating this process, the 3D printer creates the body of a 3-dimensional object.
-Then, the printed product has to be removed from the resin pool and the supporting structure needs to be separated.
+Then, the printed product has to be removed from the resin pool, and the supporting structure needs to be separated.

-Theoretically, this is one of the most exact AM processes and it can produce almost any product.
-Thus, it serves to create developing prototypes, medical models, computer hardware or other applications with excellent surface finish.
+Theoretically, this is one of the most exact AM processes, and it can produce almost any product.
+Thus, it creates developing prototypes, medical models, computer hardware or other applications with excellent surface finish.

 Rapid Prototyping & Fused Deposition Modeling (FDM-Technology)

 Rapid Prototyping with the FDM Technology is also known as Fused Filament Fabrication (FFF) or Fused Layer Manufacturing (FLM).
-It is a 3D printing process with continuous filament of a thermoplastic material.
-The extrusion head conveys striped plastic raw material.
-Then, the material is heated until it melts.
+It is a 3D printing process with a continuous filament of a thermoplastic material.
+The extrusion head conveys striped plastic raw material, which is heated until it melts.
 The computer-controlled extrusion head forms the first layer of the component by pouring the material in drops on the build platform.
-The head moves in two dimensions while depositing a horizontal and the build platform moves vertically to begin a new layer.
-When manufacturing overhangs, the printer forms a separate support structure, that has to be removed from the part after completion.
+The head moves in two dimensions while depositing a horizontal, and the build platform moves vertically to begin a new layer.
+When manufacturing overhangs, the printer forms a separate support structure that has to be removed from the part after completion.

-Rapid Prototyping is one of the most widespread 3D printing processes and mostly found in affordable end-user printers.
-As a local re-seller of Zortrax 3D printers, we are experienced in setting up and using all machines in the UK.
-Contact us for a professional consulting.
+Rapid Prototyping is one of the most widespread 3D printing processes, primarily found in affordable end-user printers.
+As a local re-seller of Nexa3D printers, we are experienced in setting up and using all machines in the UK.

 Production & Selective Laser Sintering (SLS-Technology)

-Rapid Prototyping with the SLS Technology is also known as Laser Sintering (LS).
-It is an additive manufacturing process that uses computer-aided manufacturing (CAM) software and a laser beam to sinter powdered material.
-The build chamber is heated below the fusion temperature of the material and filled with inert-gas, creating the perfect atmosphere for the production process.
-Then, a coater spreads a layer of polymer powder on the build platform.
+Rapid Prototyping with SLS Technology is known as Laser Sintering (LS).
+It is an additive manufacturing process that uses computer-aided manufacturing (CAM) software and a laser beam to powdered sinter material.
+The build chamber is heated below the fusion temperature of the material and filled with inert gas, creating the perfect atmosphere for the production process.
+Then, a coater spreads a polymer powder layer on the build platform.
 The layer scanner system exposes all relevant component cross-sections to light, thus sintering the powder.
-Afterwards, the platform moves by the thickness of a layer and the process repeats itself.
+Afterwards, the platform moves by the thickness of a layer, and the process repeats itself.

 Rapid Prototyping & Multi-Jet-Fusion (MJF-Technology)

 The MJF Technology is also known as Multijet Modeling (MJM).
-It is an additive manufacturing process that applies tiny liquid droplets to a layer of polymer powder.
-It increases or suppresses the heat absorption of the powder.
+It is an additive manufacturing process that applies tiny liquid droplets to a polymer powder layer, increasing or suppressing the powder’s heat absorption.
 An integrally working infrared source melts the material accordingly and creates the shape of the 3-dimensional object.

-Like in the SLS-Technology, the UV-light cures the raw monomers.
-The difference are the liquid droplets that are changing the heat absorption of the powder.
+Like in SLS-Technology, UV light cures the raw monomers.
+The difference is the liquid droplets change the powder’s heat absorption.
 This opens the possibility of manufacturing sharp edges in combination with high-quality surface finishes.
-After the creation of a thin layer, the printer repeats the process by jetting new layers that are cured with UV light until the component is completely formed.
+After creating a thin layer, the printer repeats the process by jetting new layers cured with UV light until the component is completely formed.

-Thanks to the photopolymer, Polyjet is able to produce tiny features and fine textures.
-Thus, it is the perfect choice when details in surface finish are most relevant.
+Thanks to the photopolymer, Polyjet can produce tiny features and refined textures.
+Thus, it is the perfect choice when details in the surface finish are most relevant.
 Contact us or our predecessor Poligon for any information about HP’s Multijet-Fusion.

 Rapid Prototyping & Selective Laser Melting (SLM-Technology)

 The SLM Technology is also known as Laser Metal Fusion (LMF-Techn.) or Laser Beam Melting (LBM-Techn.).
-It is a Rapid Prototyping Technology (for metal parts) that is similar to the SLS Technology.
+It is a Rapid Prototyping Technology (for metal parts) similar to the SLS Technology.
 This additive manufacturing technique creates highly complex parts directly from 3D CAD data.
 The software on the computer slices the 3D data into thin 2D slices.
-Each of these sections will act like a blueprint for the SLM-machine.
-Inside, the high precision laser is conducted to metal powder particles to create thin horizontal 2D metal layers.
+Each of these sections will act as a blueprint for the SLM machine.
+The high-precision laser is conducted on metal powder particles to create thin horizontal 2D metal layers.
 For overhangs, a removable metallic support structure is required.
-This process is reserved for materials such as Titanium, steel, cobalt-chrome, inconel and aluminium.
-A variety of functional metals are available to print components, from prototypes to low-volume production series of up to 20000 units.
-SLM is the perfect choice for durable and functional metal-prototypes.
+This process is reserved for materials such as Titanium, steel, cobalt-chrome, Inconel and aluminium.
+Various functional metals are available to print components, from prototypes to low-volume production series of up to 20000 units.
+SLM is the perfect choice for durable and functional metal prototypes.